severalnines/docs/components.rst

 ClusterControl Controller (CMON) is the core backend process that performs all automation and management procedures.
 It is installed as ``/usr/sbin/cmon``.
 It comes with a collection of helper scripts in ``/usr/bin`` directory (prefixed with s9s\_) to complete specific tasks.
 However, some of the scripts have been deprecated due to the corresponding tasks are now being handled by the CMON core process.

-CMON controller package is available at `Severalnines download site <http://www.severalnines.com/downloads/cmon/>`_.
-RedHat-based systems should download and install the RPM package while Debian-based systems should download and extract the DEB package.
+ClusterControl Controller builds are available at :ref:`Installation - Severalnines Repository`.
+The packages are also available at `Severalnines download site <http://www.severalnines.com/downloads/cmon/>`_.
+RedHat-based systems should download and install the RPM package while Debian-based systems should download and install the DEB package.
 The package name is formatted as:

 * RPM package (RedHat-based systems): ``clustercontrol-controller-[version]-[build number]-[architecture].rpm``
 * DEB package (Debian-based systems): ``clustercontrol-controller-[version]-[build number]-[architecture].deb``